zamm-dev/dev-notes/general-notes/setup/tauri/problems.md

 AssetNotFound("index.html")
 ```

 that means it is truly not connecting to the Vite server.
-[This issue](https://github.com/tauri-apps/tauri/issues/3082) explains why: [our fix](./e2e-testing.md) aroudn enabling the "custom-protocol" feature for end-to-end tests is interfering with the dev environment.
+[This issue](https://github.com/tauri-apps/tauri/issues/3082) explains why: [our fix](./e2e-testing.md) around enabling the "custom-protocol" feature for end-to-end tests is interfering with the dev environment.
 Now that we have a better understanding of how this works, let's fix it properly by moving the custom protocol back:

 ```toml
 [dependencies]